 Prepare reports and statements

 Your property manager will compile and produce reports regularly that inform you of the status of your rental income and expenses.
 Common reports include things like statements, budgets, year-to-date totals, month-to-date totals, inspection results for apartments or units in your portfolio.
 You can also request reports regarding tenant complaints/compliments which may indicate issues where there previously weren’t any.

 Communicate with tenants regularly

 They will be in constant contact with tenants who need to pay rent or report maintenance issues to them right away.
-They will organize walkthroughs when potential tenants want to view an apartment unit in your portfolio.
+They will organize walkthroughs when potential tenants want to view an apartments for rent in nashville tn unit in your portfolio..